QuadWrangle/slate/source/index.html.md

 | `accepted` | Only return those results that have been accepted (set to `true`) or not accepted (set to `false`) |
 | `page` | Default is 0, pass this to set the cursor for the result set.
 You will receive a total record count in the response so you can properly set up pagination on your own side |

+**A note about pagination**: Because changes are grouped by an individual (an individual constituent's record may have 1 or many changes) what is being paged is the individual's group of changes.
+So if you have a limit of 50 set on your call, you will receive 50 constituent records back and each my have some variable number of changes.

 ### HTTP Response

 **Error Codes**